Can you buy car insurance with no deposit? Can you

 Which price comparison sites offer the lowest quotes?

-money up front, from several of the more well known services.
+lowest quotes, and the smallest deposits, you really need to try multiple comparison sites.
 It shouldn't take too long, most applications can be completed within 5-10 minutes at the most.

 Our opening times are: Monday to Thursday, 9.00am to 6.00pm; Friday, 9.00am to 5.30pm; Saturday 9.00am to 12.00pm.
 Sundays we have a lie-in.